 • Red meat is not easily available and long life milk, fruit juice, cheese and dairy products are quite expensive

-• Use bottles water or boil water prior to consumption.
+• Use bottled water or boil water prior to consumption.

 Money

-The local currency is called METICALS (mt) The current exchange rate varies at around 3 500mt to the Rand (ZAR).
+The local currency is called METICALS (mt) The current exchange rate varies at around 3mt to the Rand (ZAR).
 This will vary and is directly connected to the international markets.
-For the best exchange rate ii is advisable to go to a Mozambique bank when in Mozambique or at Rennies bank Nelspruit.
+For the best exchange rate it is advisable to go to a Mozambican bank .
 Money can also be exchanged at dealers, but don't expect the same rate as offered by the bank.
 Locals might also offer to exchange money, but be aware of being short-changed as they are master con-artists and often offer false exchange rates.
-Rands and Dollars are also
+Rands and Dollars are also accepted.